-Your child’s doctor will take an X-ray of her abdomen and do some blood tests, usually in the neonatal intensive care unit.
-If it’s NEC, the X-ray will show gas or air bubbles in the wall of her intestine.
-The doctor may also insert a needle into your baby’s abdomen.
-If fluid leaks out, that’s a sign there’s a hole in her intestines.
+Your child’s doctor will take an X-ray of their abdomen and do some blood tests, usually in the neonatal intensive care unit.
+If it’s NEC, the X-ray will show gas or air bubbles in the wall of their intestine.
 Blood tests for infants with NEC show low white blood counts.
 That means your baby’s ability to fight infection is weakened.

 What’s the Treatment?

-This will depend on a number of things, including how premature your baby is, her overall health and medical history, and how far the infection has spread.
+This will depend on a number of things, including how premature your baby is, their overall health and medical history, and how far the infection has spread.

 Then, your doctor may do any of these things:

 - Stop feedings

 - Insert a tube through their nose and into their stomach to remove fluid and keep their stomach empty.

-- Start IV fluids to keep her nourished and hydrated
+- Start IV fluids to keep them nourished and hydrated

 - Give antibiotics to fight infection

 - Take regular X-rays to monitor the condition

-- Provide extra oxygen or a breathing machine if her belly is too swollen for her to breathe on her own
+- Provide extra oxygen or a breathing machine if their belly is too swollen for them to breathe on their own

-- Keep her away from other babies to stop the spread of NEC
+- Keep them away from other babies to stop the spread of NEC

 Once the infection is gone (typically in 5 to 7 days), your baby can start feeding again by mouth.

-If she doesn’t get better with treatment or has a hole in her intestine, she’ll need surgery.
+If they don’t get better with treatment or they have a hole in their intestine, they’ll need surgery.
 This involves removing dead tissue and the parts of the intestine that have ruptured or are about to rupture.
 In the most serious cases, children who have surgery may need to have their intestine or bowel connected to an opening in the abdomen.
 Doctors call this an “ostomy.”